-All visitors must enter via the Primary or Main Office or the Main Car Park Entrance, where they will be registered and given a visitor's badge.
-Regular visitors and other users of the premises (contractors and delivery persons) are expected to observe the safety rules of the school and wear a visitor's badge.
+All visitors must enter via the Primary or Main Office or the Main Car Park Entrance, where they will electronically register their visit, stating their name, DNI, and reason for their visit.
+They are also given a visitors identification which should be worn in a visible place.
+Regular visitors and other users of the premises (contractor and delivery person) are expected to observe the safety rules of the school and wear a visitor's badge.

-Staff seeing anyone without a badge walking around school should guide them to one of the Offices or report it to a member of the Leadership Teams immediately.
+Staff seeing anyone without a badge walking around school should guide them to one of the Offices or report it to a member of the PLT or SLT immediately.

-2. General arrangements to establish, monitor, and review the measures needed to meet statutory health and safety standards.
+2. General arrangements to establish, monitor, and review measure needed to meet satisfactory health and safety standards.